 The paper goes on to suggest many activities, approaches and constructs universities and colleges can adopt in their efforts to optimize student success.
 These also can narrow the widening gap between those leader institutions seeing measurable gains and those not yet integrating analytics into their organizational culture and student success initiatives.

-Dr. Linda Baer has served more than thirty years in numerous executive level positions in higher education.
-She is currently a senior consultant with i4 Solutions.
+Dr. Linda Baer is a consultant with Civitas Learning.
+She has served more than thirty years in numerous executive level positions in higher education.
 She was the interim vice president for Academic Affairs at Minnesota State University, Mankato.
 Previously, Dr. Baer served as a Senior Program Consultant in Post-secondary Success with the Bill & Melinda Gates Foundation and as Senior Vice Chancellor of Academic and Student Affairs in the Minnesota State College and University System.
 She was Senior Vice President for Academic and Student Affairs and Interim President at Bemidji State University.
 Dr. Baer presents nationally on academic innovations, educational transformation, the development of alliances and partnerships, the campus of the future, shared leadership and building organizational capacity in analytics.

 Dr. Norris is President of Strategic Initiatives, Inc. He is a recognized author and master practitioner in strategy, transformation and change management.
 He has guided dozens of institutions in strategic planning for analytics, connecting the dots, and developing their organizational capacity to optimize student success.